 5.2 In most cases, a sample container which is large in diameter and short in height relative to the detector will provide the best gamma-ray detection efficiency.
-For samples of water or other low-Z materials (e.g., vegetation), the re-entrant or Marinelli-style beaker may yield the best gamma-ray detection efficiency.
+For samples of water or other low-Z materials (for example, vegetation), the re-entrant or Marinelli-style beaker may yield the best gamma-ray detection efficiency.

-5.4 This method establishes an empirical gamma-ray spectrometer calibration using standards traceable to a national standardizing body in a specific geometry selected to ensure that the container, density, and composition of the standard matches that of the samples as closely as possible.
+5.4 This practice establishes an empirical gamma-ray spectrometer calibration using standards traceable to the SI via a national metrology institute (NMI) such as the National Institute of Standards and Technology (NIST) in the United States and the National Physical Laboratory (NPL) in the United Kingdom in a specific geometry selected to ensure that the container, density, and composition of the standard matches that of the samples as closely as possible.
 However, in some cases it may be beneficial to modify such initial calibrations using mathematical modeling or extrapolations to an alternate geometry.
 Use of such a model may be acceptable, depending on the measurement quality objectives of the analysis process, and provided that appropriate compensation to uncertainty estimates are included.
 The use of such calibration models is best supported by the successful analysis of a method validation reference material (MVRM).